 Our work and aims

-The international exhibition focused on wild bees and the interest in preserving them for pollination and our food diversity is host in Bruxelles for Exposciences the 25th and 26th of april.
+The international exhibition focused on wild bees and the interest in preserving them for pollination and our food diversity is host in the Centrum Nauki Experyment in Gdynia - Poland from the 1st of july until end of 29th of august.
 The content is in english, french and german and suitable for childs as well as adults.
 If you're interested in showing this exhibition (free loan) in your town or city, please contact us.

 During this demonstration programme, many specific activities are accomplished to preserve wild bees and their habitat (feeding, nest building).
 We work at raising awareness and providing information and guidance as well.